Takosaga/Takosaga/README.md

 ---

 ### [Image Recognition to Detect Different Vehicle Types in Riga](https://github.com/Takosaga/ai_group_project)

+Challenge: Detecting tracfic is possible but there is a variety of vehicles types in Riga, which types of vehicle types are there in traffic?
+Results: We labeled and fine-tuned a YOLO model to detect different types of vehicles in Riga.

 Led a team to develop an AI model for classifying vehicle types in Riga, Latvia, enhancing urban traffic analysis.

 * Coordinated project planning, data collection, and model development.